Scarlett O'Hara (instrumental)

-"Scarlett O'Hara" (also spelt "Scarlet O'Hara") is an instrumental by Jerry Lordan, first released as a single in April 1963 by Jet Harris and Tony Meehan.
+"Scarlett O'Hara" (also spelt "Scarlet O'Hara") is an instrumental composed by Jerry Lordan, first released as a single in April 1963 by Jet Harris and Tony Meehan.
 It peaked at number 2 on the UK Singles Chart.

 Recording and release

 "Scarlett O'Hara", named after the fictional character from the novel Gone with the Wind, was recorded at Decca Studios in March 1963.
 The recording did not actually feature Jet Harris; instead Joe Moretti plays the lead guitar.
 It was released as a single with the B-side "(Doing The) Hully Gully", written by Meehan and John Rodgers, featured in the film Just for Fun.